TonyGuyot/ten-jokes-app/README.md

 Communication with the Rest server is done with Retrofit.
 There is no local persistence.

 The splash screen does not use a real repository but a simple shared preferences.

+Some simple animations on the splash screen and a custom font.
+Night mode is also supported.